Develop your professional skills and acquire tools to improve stakeholder engagement among government units and local communities.

 Develop your professional skills and acquire tools to improve community and government engagement in your country.

-The United States is a committed partner to Africa and is excited to announce the creation of the African Civic Engagement Academy.
+The United States is a committed partner to Africa and is honored to support the African Civic Engagement Academy.